 - On-line assessment is often limited to multiple-choice quizzes because it is difficult for a computer to grade longer problems that require multiple steps.
 This is especially difficult if one wants to give partial credit or not penalize students repeatedly for carrying through a mistake that they make in the initial steps of a problem.
 We have seen several vendors offer assessment solutions but have yet to see a real grading solution to the longer problems that are a necessary part of accounting.
 That is why we still hand out traditional problems and grade them manually.
 Of course, these exams can be easily posted to the web for distribution.

-your learning management system.
-If you do not have a learning
+on-line quizzes to your learning management system.
+If you

-management system, we can host these quizzes for you at the
+quizzes for you at the SumTotalSystems site.

 ^

-- Cross platform compatibility: In
+Cross platform compatibility: In our

-our experience, Windows XP and above cover almost all of our clients
+experience, Windows XP and above cover almost all of our clients

 eliminating the need for compatibility with Macs and UNIX.
-Moreover,

-versions across platforms making it very difficult to ensure cross-platform
+implementations and versions across platforms making it very

 ^

-- Communication: Communication among
+Communication: Communication among

 students is certainly an advantage of web-based system.
 We have

-seen the software being used in conjunction with a learning management
+seen the software being used in conjunction with a learning

-system such as SumTotalSystems that allows participants to
+management system such as SumTotalSystems that allows

-communicate in a variety of ways.
+participants to communicate in a variety of ways.

 ^